-The increase in the leverage ratio was mainly due to a decrease in exposure to bank balances due to the client's Time Deposits withdrawals.
+The decrease in the total leverage ratio (LR) exposure measure was mainly due to the decrease in bank balances caused by the withdrawal of the Customer's Time Deposits.

 The liquidity condition of the Company is monitored daily by the Company's Chief Executive.
 The balance between liquidity and profitability is carefully considered, but the former is given higher priority in case of conflicts in meeting targets or regulatory requirements.